-Patients can request repeat prescriptions online via the link at the top of this page, by email to email@example.com, post or in person.
+Patients can request repeat prescriptions online via the link at the top of this page, by email to email@example.com, post, in person or via GP Online.

 We would encourage patients to order online using Systmonline for a number of reasons: